sophiecchen/personal-website/work/class-project-descriptions/multithreaded-network-file-server.md

 # Multithreaded Network File Server

+This network file server, implement in C++, is crash-consistent and supports multiple users and nested directories and files.
+It uses POSIX sockets for client communication and Boost threads and upgradable reader-writer locks for concurrency.

+The server supports functionality for reading a block of data (specified by pathname and offset), writing a block of data (specified by pathname and offset), creating a new file or directory "pathname", and deleting an existing file or directory "pathname".

 *This project was completed for my operating systems class and is stored in a private GitHub.
 If you would like to see the code for this project, please contact me.*

 ***